Cardiovascular Health Improvement Project

 Collaborate with CHIP

-If you are a researcher looking for data or biospecimen, please reach out regarding sample usage, starting a new cohort, or inquires about pilot data for grant submissions.
-If you are interested in making a general inquiry about availability, please complete the request or email either [email protected]
+If you are a researcher looking for data or biospecimen, please reach out regarding sample usage, starting a new cohort, or inquiries about pilot data for grant submissions.
+If you are interested in making a general inquiry about availability, please complete the request or email [email protected]

 Participate in CHIP